DiegoDCosta/mjv.com.br/wp-content/plugins/types/readme.txt

 = 1.6.2 =

 * Release date: 2014-08-29
-* Fixed addslashes warning
+* Fix addslashes warning
-* Fixed display problems with Types shortcodes
+* Fix display problems with Types shortcodes
-* Fixed PHP error for checkboxes
+* Fix PHP error for checkboxes

 = 1.6.1 =

 * Release date: 2014-08-22
-* Fixed Formfactory::createForm and Formfactory::displayForm errors on some systems
+* Fix Formfactory::createForm and Formfactory::displayForm errors on some systems
-* Fixed anonymous function problem with wysiwyg field
+* Fix anonymous function problem with wysiwyg field
-* Fixed datepicker.css so it only styles the datepicker popup
+* Fix datepicker.css so it only styles the datepicker popup
-* Fixed escaping problems with the Types shortcode
+* Fix escaping problems with the Types shortcode

 = 1.6 =